Object Detection in 20 Years: A Survey: Object Detection in 20 Years

 \subsubsection{Milestones: Traditional Detectors}

-If we think of today's object detection as a technical aesthetics under the power of deep learning, then turning back the clock 20 years we would witness ``the wisdom of cold weapon era''.
+If we consider today’s object detection technique as a revolution driven by deep learning, then back in the 1990s, we would see the ingenious design and long-term perspective of early computer vision.
 Most of the early object detection algorithms were built based on handcrafted features.
-Due to the lack of effective image representation at that time, people have no choice but to design sophisticated feature representations, and a variety of speed up skills to exhaust the usage of limited computing resources.
+Due to the lack of effective image representation at that time, people have to design sophisticated feature representations and a variety of speed-up skills.